 According to MarketingSherpa, companies that implement lead scoring see up to a 77% increase in lead generation ROI.
 That’s a powerful reason to get started!

+What are the steps involved in lead scoring?
 Here’s how I set up lead scoring for my business:

 Step 1: Define Your Ideal Customer Profile (ICP)